tabularelf/gamemaker-kitchen/src/cookbook-3.md

 **A**: The aim of this jam is specifically for FOSS resources.
 However, we do allow anyone to setup donations for their resources (including pay what you want models)!

 ### Q: What is FOSS?
 **A**: FOSS stands for "Free and Open-Source Software".
 Indicating that the software and code is available for everyone, to be used by anyone for free.
 Whether it be commercial or non-commercial used.
-This is done by a licensed that grants the right to use, copy, study, and change the software in anyway.
+This is done by a license that grants the right to use, copy, study, and change the software in anyway.

 ### Q: What is a license?
 **A**: A license is a form of legal permission, to use the provided software/code.
 By providing a license, you allow people to take your existing software/code and use it as per the license terms.
 These mainly cover usage, modifications and even redistribution.
 But other license terms may apply.